+Within the UK, broadband speeds currently range from 8Mbps to over 900Mbps, although the higher speeds aren't available everywhere just yet.
 The speed of broadband that you can get depends mainly on where you live.

 To see an accurate approximation for your home, try our postcode checker, which scans your connection, analyses your broadband exchange and works out what broadband speeds you can get.

-The amount of people using a broadband connection in an area affects the “contention ratio”, which is the ratio of users to the BT area's telephone exchange, and the coping capacity the exchange has for those connections.
+The amount of people using a broadband connection in an area affects what's known as the contention ratio, which is the ratio of users to the area's telephone exchange, and the coping capacity the exchange has for those connections.